CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 "name": { "ctxt": "fish", "str": "pike", "str_pl": "pikes" }
 ```

-Name displayed in-game, and optionally the plural name and a translation context.
+Name displayed in-game, and optionally the plural name and a translation context (ctxt).

 If the plural name is not specified, it defaults to singular name + "s".

+Ctxt is used to help translators in case of homonyms (two different things with the same name).
+For example, pike the fish and pike the weapon.

 ## "description"
 (string)